heartcombo/simple_form/README.md

 <% end %>
 ```

 Simple enough right?
-This is going to render a :select input for choosing the :company, and another
+This is going to render a `:select` input for choosing the `:company`, and another
-:select input with :multiple option for the :roles.
-You can of course change it, to use radios buttons
+`:select` input with `:multiple` option for the `:roles`.
+You can of course change it, to use radios
-and check boxes as well:
+buttons and check boxes as well:

 ```ruby
 f.association :company, :as => :radio_buttons
 f.association :roles,   :as => :check_boxes
 ```

-The association helper just invokes input under the hood, so all options available to :select,
+The association helper just invokes input under the hood, so all options available to `:select`,
-:radio_buttons and :check_boxes are also available to association.
-Additionally, you can specify the
+`:radio_buttons` and `:check_boxes` are also available to association.
+Additionally, you can specify
-collection by hand, all together with the prompt:
+the collection by hand, all together with the prompt:

 ```ruby
 f.association :company, :collection => Company.active.all(:order => 'name'), :prompt => "Choose a Company"